Pandit Karuppan: Bibliography

 Pandit Karuppan had many published works as a poet and dramatist including:

 Achara Bhooshanam, Arayaprasasthi, Baalakalesam, Baalodyanam, Bhaasha Bhaimeeparinayam, Bhanjithavimanam, Chanjenkutty, Chithralekha, Dheevara Tharuniyude Vilapam, Dhruvacharitham, Edward Vijayam, Jaathikkummi, Kairaleekouthukam, Kattile Jyeshtan, Lalithopaharam, Lankamardanam, Mahasamadhi, Mangalamala, Panchavadi, Sakunthalam Vanchippattu, Sangeetha Naishadham, Soudamini, Sree Budhan, Sree Ramavarma, Sugathasooktham, Thirunalkkummi, Udyanavirunnu, Ulukopakhyanam, and Vallorkkavitha.

 His Sakunthala, Baalodyanam and Kairaleekouthukam were text books for school classes in Cochin State.
 Bhaasha Bhaimeeparinayam was Malayalam text book for the F.A.Examination of the Madras University.

 Library

 The Pandit Karuppan Smaraka Grameena Vayanasala is a library founded in 1953 in Karuppan's native village of Cheranelloor.
 His nephew, A. K. Velappan, was instrumental in setting up the library as a memorial to his uncle.

-The admirers of Pandit Karuppan have formed an organisation to promote the memory of this great Sanskrit scholar, poet and social reformer.
+The admirers of Pandit Karuppan have formed an organisation to promote his memory.